methodphoto/methodphoto/book-sales/index.md

 		<img src="reading-the-landscape.webp" alt="Reading the Landscape by Olaf Otto Becker" />
 	</div>
 	<div class="book-sale-item-two">
-		<p>Olaf Otto Becker (* 1959) presents us with idyllic dreamlike places, paradisiacal tableaus from the jungles of Malaysia and Indonesia.
-Roman­tic floodplains, tree trunks slung with liana vines, eco­logical niches for countless life forms―these are the kinds of untouched tropical rainforests that we pic­ture in our dreams. </p>
+		<p>Olaf Otto Becker presents us with idyllic dreamlike places, paradisiacal tableaus from the jungles of Malaysia and Indonesia.
+Romatic floodplains, tree trunks slung with liana vines, eclogical niches for countless life forms, these are the kinds of untouched tropical rainforests that we pic­ture in our dreams. </p>

 		<p>£20 inc P&P</p>
 	</div>